linjc16/Pisces/README.md

 bash dds/scripts/train_trans/data_process/run_binarize_trans.sh
 ```

 Note that you need to change the file paths accordingly.
+More original data can be found [here](https://figshare.com/projects/Pisces/150657).

 ## Training and Test
 All training and test scripts can be seen in `dds/scripts`.
 For instance,